scssyworks/argon-logger/README.md

 # Disclaimer

 Argon logger doesn't have any major releases yet.
-It means it has potential to break in few scenarios.
-We need your contribution to make it better.
-Please email at <a href="mailto:contactsachinsingh@gmail.com">contactsachinsingh@gmail.com</a> if you want to become a contributor.
+Your contribution can help us improve this project.
+Let us know if you have any suggestions for improvements and features.